 It’s also important to remember that each EU country’s healthcare system is different and you may have to contribute to some of the cost of your care – like locals do.

-No GHIC cover for Norway, Iceland, Liechtenstein or Switzerland
+Cover for Norway, Iceland, Liechtenstein and Switzerland

-If you are visiting those countries then the government recommend taking out travel insurance with health cover, just as you would when travelling outside of the EU.
+You can’t use a GHIC or EHIC to access free healthcare in Iceland or Liechtenstein.
+You’ll need to take out travel insurance with health cover, just as you would when travelling outside of the EU.

 Do I still need travel insurance with a GHIC?